sidsripathy/learn-rsa/README.md

 ## 🧪 Testing

-Run `npm run lint` to ensure code quality.
+Run `npm run lint` to perform a TypeScript type-check across the codebase.
 Add integration or component tests as required for your deployment pipeline.